accesimpot/graphql-gene/README.md

 ### Generate the schema

-The last step is to call `generateSchema` and pass the returned `typeDefs` and `schema` to your GraphQL server.
+The last step is to call `generateSchema` and pass the returned `schema` to your GraphQL server.
 You simply have to pass all types imported from _graphqlTypes.ts_ as shown in the example below.

 Moreover, `graphql-gene` expects you to provide scalars for `Date` and `DateTime` or set the option `hasDateScalars` to `false` (will define the `Date`/`DateTime` fields as `String`).
 It also excepts you to provide a `JSON` scalar if you have fields mapping to the `JSON` data type (i.e. `DataType.JSON` in Sequelize).